PPIC: Function

 The protein encoded by this gene is a member of the peptidyl-prolyl cis-trans isomerase (PPIase) family.
 PPIases catalyze the cis-trans isomerization of proline imidic peptide bonds in oligopeptides and accelerate the folding of proteins.
 Generally, PPIases are found in all eubacteria and eukaryotes, as well as in a few archaebacteria, and thus are highly conserved.
 The PPIase family is further divided into three structurally distinct subfamilies: cyclophilin (CyP), FK506-binding protein (FKBP), and parvulin (Pvn).
-As a cyclophilin, PPI binds cyclosporin A (CsA) and can be found within in the cell or secreted by the cell.
+As a cyclophilin, PPI binds cyclosporin A (CsA) and can be found within the cell or secreted by the cell.
 In eukaryotes, cyclophilins localize ubiquitously to many cell and tissue types, though PPIC especially is highly expressed in kidney.
 In addition to PPIase and protein chaperone activities, cyclophilins function in mitochondrial metabolism, apoptosis, immunological response, inflammation, and cell growth and proliferation.
 Along with PPIB, PPIC localizes to the endoplasmic reticulum (ER), where it maintains redox homeostasis.
 Depletion of these two cyclophilins lead to hyperoxidation of the ER.
 In the brain, PPIC complexes with cyclophilin C-associated protein (CyCAP) to activate microglia and macrophage function via the calcineurin/NFAT pathway.